Hjorthmedh/RGCmorphology/ms/intro.md

 tracings of 94 RGCs were acquired from retinas of CB2-GFP, Cdh3-GFP, DRD4-GFP, Hoxd10-GFP and TRHR-GFP transgenic mice.
-Fifteen morphological features of GFP expressing RGCs were calculated, and supervised learning techniques were used to classify the neurons.
-We found that just five features (dendritic area, density of branch points, fractal dimension, mean terminal segment length and soma area) were enough to correctly classify 83 % of the RGCs into the five types that we examined.
+Fifteen morphological features of GFP expressing RGCs were calculated, and supervised machine learning techniques were used to classify the neurons.
+We found that just five features (dendritic area, density of branch points, fractal dimension, mean terminal segment length and soma area) were enough to correctly classify 83% of the RGCs into the five types that we examined.
 We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.
-As these features are not specific to retinal neurons, we believe our classifier can classify a wide range of neuronal morphologies.
+As these features are not specific to retinal neurons, we suggest our approach can be used on a wide range of neuronal morphologies.